 In 1998, law students and faculty at the University of Washington formed Innocence Project Northwest and took up the cases of the convicted and incarcerated.
 Eventually, all 18 had verdicts overturned, or made plea bargains to reduced, often unrelated charges.
 Some, however, had served their full terms while appeals were underway.
 The last of the 18 defendants was released in December 2000.

-More than a dozen civil lawsuits filed by those arrested and by child witnesses against the city of Wenatchee, DSHS, Bob Perez, and other individuals involved in the investigations and prosecutions continue to work their way through the courts.
+More than a dozen civil lawsuits filed by those arrested and by child witnesses against the city of Wenatchee, DSHS, Bob Perez, and other individuals involved in the investigations and prosecutions continued working their way through the courts for years.